DUA Hotline

 How do I apply?

+The Division of Employment Security announces the counties in which DUA benefits are available and deadlines for applying when there is a federal disaster in North Carolina.
 The fastest way to file a claim is to file online at des.nc.gov.
 If you need help or don’t have access to a computer, you may file over the phone by calling the DUA hotline 919-629-3857.

 1. Go to des.nc.gov.

 2. Create a MyNCUIBenefits account.
-View more details: https://www.des.nc.gov/create-and-online-account-english/open.
+View more details: https://www.des.nc.gov/create-online-account-english/download?attachment.

 3. Sign in to file your claim.